-* Education: Assist the Educational Leader/Center Director to ensure full implementation of all aspects of the Head Start program's early learning system, policies/procedures, and tools with the goal of supporting all children to achieve School Readiness Goals. o Ensure that teachers integrate goals from Individual Education Plans (IEPs) for children with disabilities (in consultation with Mental Health/Disabilities Coordinator). o Ensure the completion of all required child screenings and assessments, including 45 and 90-day requirements for new children and quarterly progress assessments for all children. o Ensure that classrooms, gym, and outdoor areas are supplied with developmentally appropriate materials. o Participate in team meetings, home visits, and community events as needed.
+Responsibilities: The Center Operation Coordinator is primarily responsible for achieving the following outcomes for the Head Start program : * Education: Assist the Educational Leader to ensure full implementation of all aspects of the Head Start program's early learning system, policies/procedures, and tools with the goal of supporting all children to achieve School Readiness Goals. o Ensure the completion of all required child screenings and assessments, including 45 and 90-day requirements for new children and quarterly progress assessments for all children. o Ensure that classrooms, gym, and outdoor areas are supplied with developmentally appropriate materials and that all materials are in proper working order and safe for young children. o Participate in team meetings, home visits, and community events as needed.

-* Family Partnerships: Coordinate with Family Advocates to ensure full implementation of family services and parent involvement (in consultation with the Assistant Director of Health and Family Services & Family Services Coordinators. o Model strong, positive relationships with families. o Support Family Advocates to implement all aspects of family services program, including planning monthly Parent Committee meetings. o Ensure parents are integrally involved in developing the program's curriculum and approach to child development and education through regular meeting with Policy Council members and others. o Assist teaching staff in developing a system offering parents opportunities for enhancing and increasing their child observation skills. o Coordinate training for parents and community members wanting to volunteer in centers.
+* Family Partnerships: Coordinate with Family Service team located at their site to ensure full implementation of family services and parent involvement (in consultation with Family Service Coordinators and Lead Advocates) o Model strong, positive relationships with families. o Support Family Advocates to implement all aspects of family services program, including planning monthly Family Engagement meetings, any parent/teacher conferences, and policy council. o Coordinate training for parents and community members wanting to volunteer in centers.

 * Master's preferred in related field * Previous experience in the education industry, preferable pre-K or Head Start. * Bilingual Spanish-English preferred